dptech-corp/Uni-GBSA/README.md

 ### unigbsa-pipeline
->A very simple pipeline to calculate the PBSA/GBSA value.
-You just need input a protein file and some ligands files.
-It will obtain the PBSA/GBSA value for this ligands.
+>A simple, automatic pipeline to perform MM/GB(PB)SA calculations.
+You only need input a protein structure file (in the PDB format) and ligand structure files (in the MOL or SDF format).
+This function will perform an energy minimization then calculate the PBSA/GBSA values for the each input ligand.

-* If you want do minimization or MD simulation for the complex.
-Just use the ``unigbsa-pipeline``
+* If you want perform energy minimization or MD simulation for the complex automatically, use the ``unigbsa-pipeline`` function.
 ```Bash
 usage: unigbsa-pipeline [-h] -i RECEPTOR [-l LIGAND [LIGAND ...]] [-c CONFIG] [-d LIGDIR] [-f PBSAFILE] [-o OUTFILE] [-nt THREAD] [--decomp] [--verbose]